Nearly everyone wants to work at Google.

 Takeaway for instruction: Give learners time to perform creative thinking tasks throughout the course.

 Psychologists often measure creativity by administering divergent thinking tasks.
 Divergent thinking simply means coming up with a variety of solutions for the problem.
 By including a brainstorming or planning section, instructional designers can help learners generate more creative solutions.
 Technology takes mind-mapping to a whole new level.
-Here’s a post reviewing various software on the market to get your learners mapping like pros.
+Here’s a post by Productivity Land reviewing various software on the market to get your learners mapping like pros and another in-depth review of XMind 2020 by SoftwareHow based on real testing and results.

 But is mind-mapping and brainstorming enough?